Building Permit Fee Schedule Update – Effective April 15, 2026

 Work Not Requiring a Permit

-• Removal of debris from on or inside a structure
+• Removal of debris from on or inside a structure.

-• Minor demolition to prevent injury or prevent further damage to buildings
+• Minor demolition to prevent injury or prevent further damage to buildings.

-• Structural shoring and bracing
+• Temporary structural shoring and bracing.

-• Replacement of broken glass within existing framing for windows and doors
+• Replacement of broken glass within existing framing for windows and doors.

-• Repair/Replacement of soffit and gutters
+• Repair/Replacement of gutters, soffit and up to 20 linear feet of sofft.

-• Roof Shingle replacement of 1 square of shingles (10ft x 10ft area, or less)
+• Roof Shingle replacement of 1 square of shingles (10ft x 10ft area, or less).

-• Minor non-structural repairs made to the exterior of structures
+• Minor non-structural repairs made to the exterior of structures.

 If the additional damage exceeds the scope of the existing Record Type, you must re-apply with the correct Record Type.
 The original Permit or Permit Application will be voided, allowing the new Permit Application, covering all work, to be issued.

-- Example: Individual Trade Permit was issued (i.e. Roof, Electrical, A/C, Plumbing, etc.), but you now have interior drywall damage, or require multiple Trade Permits.
+Example: Individual Trade Permit was issued (i.e. Roof, Electrical, A/C, Plumbing, etc.), but you now have interior drywall damage, or require multiple Trade Permits.
 You may now need a Remodel Permit.

 Inspections Information